forksbot/cadence_server/README.md

-# TimeSync API Server
+# Cadence API Server
-This repository contains the source code for [TimeSync's API server](https://github.com/peter-donovan/timesync).
+This repository contains the source code for [Cadence's API server](https://github.com/peter-donovan/cadence).

 ## Technology Stack
 The technology stack chosen for the server is composed of the following: